hhliou2/reddit-misinformation/README.md

 - To download the data, run `python run.py data`
 	- This downloads reddit comments from specified subreddits between a certain time period.
 The subreddits and time period are specified in `config/data_params.json`
 - To get user polarities, run `python run.py user_polarities`
-	- This generates a metric for all users collected in the data, getting filepaths from `config/data_params.json`
+	- This generates a metric for all users collected in the data, getting filepaths from `config/user_polarity_params.json`
 - To generate common user matrices, run `python run.py matrices`
 	- This creates two matrices demonstrating, for every possible pair of subreddits, the number and average user polarity of the users in that subset.
-Filepaths are specified in `config/data_params.json`.
-NOTE: user_polarities should be run at least once before running matrices.
+Filepaths are specified in `config/matrix_params.json`.
+NOTE: user_polarities should be run at least once before running `matrices`.
+- To create visualizations of user polarities and matrices, run `python run.py visualize`
+	- This creates bar charts representing the general user polarity spread, as well as charts showing how users of different types cross into other subreddits.
+These bar charts will be replaced by heatmaps in a future update for easier visualization.
+Filepaths are specified in `config/visualize_params.json`.
+NOTE: `user_polarities` and `matrices` should be run at least once before running `visualize`.